GaganSingh001/My-Portfolio/data_analysis/README.md

 ## Screenshots
 1. ![Alt text](/data_analysis/importance.PNG?raw=true "Importance Variables")
+The most importance variables toward Customer Lifetime Value are No of Policies, Monthly Premium, Total Claim Amt, Months Since Last Claim, Vehicle Class, Months Since Policy Inception and Income.
 2. ![Alt text](/data_analysis/correlation.png?raw=true "Variables That Correlate")
+There is a huge correlation between the ones in the darker blue.
+No correlation between the ones in red.
 3. ![Alt text](/data_analysis/decision_tree.png?raw=true "Decision Tree")
+For customers with No of Policies greater/equal to 2.5 per customer, gives you the greater sum total CLV.
+Per customer CLV ($7,055)
+For customers with Monthly Premium greater/equal to  $96.5, gives you the greater sum total CLV.
+Per customer CLV ($21018)
 4. ![Alt text](/data_analysis/cluster.PNG?raw=true "Clusters")

 ## Technologies Used